mmettler21/political_analysis/README.md

 ## Abstract

 Donald Trump banned from twitter; this sentence should be familiar to you.
-In the last ten years, there has been an explosion of polemical phrases of all kinds.
+In the last ten years, there has been an explosion of polemical sentences of all kinds.
 Most of the well-known newspapers have picked up these quotations and put them in their columns, and not only from Twitter...
 Thanks to the framework *Quobert*, developed by Robert West and others, we have a dataset of millions of quotations on hand coming from different newspapers between 2015 to 2020.
 The <b> million-dollar </b> question was the next one, what can we proceed with such a dataset?

-To point out some interesting facts about these quotations, we have decided that we are going to focus on three main reading axes.
+To point out some interesting facts about these quotations, we have decided to focus on three main reading axes.
 Before doing this, the key step is <b> to read the entire dataset </b>.
 Once this has been done, we can then <b> much easily play with our data </b> !
 Then, we decided to make <b> comparisons </b> between newspapers affiliated with <b> Democrats or Republicans </b>, and to see if there is an affiliation between the quotations reported in the newspapers and their political positioning.
 Since there are plenty of different newspaper, we decided <b> to focus initially on only two newspapers </b>, whose political views are well known.
 For doing comparisons between two newspapers, the objective is to analyze which <b> parameters </b> allow to make a difference between them.

 The three <b> parameters </b> we picked out are <b> topic detection, speakers, and sentiment analysis </b>.
 Once we analyze the quotations of two newspapers with those guidelines, the next step is to apply the parameters which give a signifcant results to other journals.
 That in order to produce a clear framework that would allow to compare newspapers and state their political affiliation.